-NEW Enjoy free beer, standard wines, spirits, and cocktails during bar service hours and dinner as part of our new "Raise a Glass and Stay Connected Free" program.
+Enjoy complimentary select beer, wines and select cocktails during bar service hours and dinner as part of our "Raise a Glass and Stay Connected Free" program.
 Premium wines and champagne are available at extra cost and can be billed to your shipboard account.
 The well-stocked bars on the ship are open late morning, afternoon and evening, though hours may occasionally change to accommodate the expedition schedule.